Honey changes everything

 Despite all these evidences to the contrary, epidemiologists went ahead and produced a monster, coronary artery disease epidemic, and discovered as many as two hundred forty odd risk factors.
 Steven Milloy, a renowned American epidemiologist, writing in his book Science without Sense, goes to prove that epidemiology in chronic disease scenario is a curse6.
 If I, for example, were to state that wearing a tight brasserie daily is a risk factor for cancer breast, it would take epidemiologists to study five hundred million women (double the population of the US) to disprove that hypothesis–a task impossible.
 Similar is the fat hypothesis for atherosclerosis.

 The first ever Diet-Heart Study in Framingham, which began in 1954 ending in 1959, after having spent $110 million American tax payers’ money, only showed that the two are not connected!
-Alas, the study did not see the light of the day in print as the vested business interests, who by then had already established a billion dollar business on food fats and heart healthy foods, etc., saw that the results never got published7
+Alas, the study did not see the light of the day in print as the vested business interests, who by then had already established a billion dollar business on food fats and heart healthy foods, etc., saw that the results never got published7.

 A recent study of elderly French women living in a nursing home showed that those with the highest cholesterol levels lived the longest; the death rate was more than five times higher for women with very low cholesterol8.
 One has to remember, though, that cholesterol lowering agents net billions of dollars in cash to the Pharma lobby annually.